 Rebecca spent 20 years based in New Hampshire's Seacoast working throughout New England (and beyond), but it was her adoptive state - and the White Mountains in particular - which assumed a special place in her heart.
 Fittingly, Granite State landscapes are featured in her books The Third Day: The Magnificence of the Natural World, and Autumn in New Hampshire's White Mountains: The Photographer's Guide.

-Now living in Eastern Idaho with both the Tetons and Yellowstone in her backyard, you'll find Rebecca actively photographing the Intermountain West and Colorado Plateau in addition to the work she continues to do back East and around the country.
+Now living in Eastern Idaho with both the Tetons and Yellowstone in her backyard, and having closed the book on her first career as an executive in the telecom and high tech industries, you’ll find Rebecca actively photographing the Intermountain West and Colorado Plateau in addition to the work she continues to do back East and around the country.

 Instructing aspiring photographers and leading field excursions in beautiful locations, she enjoys meeting and working with others who are equally enthusiastic about the art of photography.